 You Are Just As Capable As Everyone Else

 Don’t doubt yourself.
 You’re just as capable, as smart.
 If other people can travel the world, why can’t you?
 What makes you think you lack the skills?
 Can you not say hello to strangers?
 Have you not bargained for prices, while living in your city?
 Do you not make it home every evening after your office?
 Don’t doubt yourself.
 You got by in your life just fine now.
 The same will be true when you travel.
-Trust yourself.
+Just trust yourself!

 You Will Make Friends

 People always ask me how I make friends on the road.
 They tell me that they’re not very social and that it’s hard for them to meet strangers.
 The truth is that when you travel, you are never alone.
-There are many solo travelers out there in the same boat as you.
-Though you might not find many solo travellers from your home country, as is the case with me, being an India, you’ll always find people from other communities, who are ready to share a part of your journey.
+There are many solo travellers out there in the same boat as you.
+Though you might not find many solo travellers from your home country you’ll always find people from other communities, who are ready to share a part of your journey.
 Meeting people from across the world moreover only makes travelling a lot more fun.

 When I’d initially started travelling, I used to be nervous talking to strangers, but the fear subsided as I eventually realized that every traveller is willing to make new friends.
 And one of those friends was me.

 The World Isn’t As Bad And Unsafe As You Thought